AppliedLogicSystems/ALSProlog/docs/docs/guide/20-ALS-Prolog---TclTk-Interface.md

 *list arg
 Passes arg as a list.
 *var varName
-Passes an unbound Prolog varaible.
+Passes an unbound Prolog variable.
 When the Prolog variable is bound, the Tcl variable with the name varName is set to the binding.

 #### prolog read_call termString ?varName ...?